wlg0005/neumorphism/_posts/2021-11-7-DamCTF 2021 Writeups.md

     s += 1
 ```

 Running the script, I eventually got the flag after a couple minutes.
 However, a better approach to this problem which I did not think of during the competition would be to simply decrement our current time until we eventually find the correct seed value.
-This would prevent us from accidentally choosing a starting value that is too large.
+This would prevent us from accidentally choosing a starting value that is too large or too small.

 ### Flag: dam{f6f73f022249b67e0ff840c8635d95812bbb5437170464863eda8ba2b9ff3ebf}